top of page

 REGION GOTLAND

 In 2023 Region Gotland scaled its water-conserving ugly lawn initiative to a global contest.
-It generated an earned reach of 1.1 billion impressions, entries from around the world and made people question the norm of green lawns.
-The World’s Ugliest Lawn is now an annnual contest.
+It generated an earned reach of 2 billion, entries from around the world and made people question the norm of green lawns.
+The World’s Ugliest Lawn is now an annual contest.
+Enter the 2026 contest by sending a photo of your dry lawn to johan.gustafsson@differ.se

 Gotland launched The World’s Ugliest Lawn contest – a competition with the purpose of saving water globally by challenging the norm of green lawns.

 Gotland joined forces with the Hollywood actress and environmentalist Shailene Woodley.
-Together they challenged the world to save water and share images of ugly dry lawns.
-In a recorded Zoom call with last year's winner of "Gotland's Ugliest Lawn" she challenged the world to save water and share images of ugly dry lawns.
+Together, they challenged the world to save water and share images of ugly dry lawns.
+In a recorded Zoom call with the winner of "Gotland's Ugliest Lawn 2022” she challenged the world to save water and share images of ugly dry lawns.

 Want to read more?